Here's Who Lived and Who Died in the Game of Thrones Finale

 Drogon

-Following Daenerys’ death at the hands of Jon Snow, Drogon burns down the Iron Throne and then mournfully carries his mother’s body to an unknown final resting spot.
+Following Daenerys’ death at the hands of Jon Snow, Drogon burnt down the Iron Throne and then mournfully carried his mother’s body to an unknown final resting spot.
 Sadly, it seems as though he truly will be the last dragon.
-According to Samwell Tarly, Drogon was last seen flying east.
+According to Samwell Tarly, Drogon was last seen flying east and Bran Stark is determined to find him.

 Here’s who died in the Game of Thrones season 8 finale